metalcarratt/ministry/ls/Leviticus/readme.md

 - [Message 16](msg16.md) - the meal offering church life seen in 1 Corinthians

 The peace offering
-- [Message 17](msg17.md) - the fattened calf; different kinds showing even the most pitiful can enjoy peace
+- [Message 17](msg17.md) - the fattened calf; different kinds showing even the most pitiful one can enjoy peace

 The sin offering
 - [Message 18](msg18.md) - Christ who dealth with sin, the flesh, Satan, the world, and the power struggle with God